TerminatorJ/Spatialformer/README.md

 For the easiest implementation, ".h5ad" file can easily input and get the embedding out following the codes as below:

-We also provide Google Colab for practical purposes.
+We also provide Google Colab for practical purposes (stable and strongly recommended).
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/130ooVmvoQU1QahT9_Ljz273BdlC8n2Pk?usp=sharing)

 #### Loading the anndata